 My new heroine, Eve, is an obituary writer.
 The idea for her came after listening to a fascinating interview with Margalit Fox, who fulfilled that role for the New York Times.
 It got me thinking about the unique insight obituary writers must get into a dead person’s personality and how they were viewed by others.
 It seemed like the perfect profession for an amateur sleuth!
 The Suffolk (UK) setting harks back to happy childhood holidays.
 My grandmother lived there, by the sea, and Eve’s dog Gus is based on her wire-haired dachshund, Huw.

-The first in the series, Mystery on Hidden Lane, publishes on 30th January 2020, and is available to pre-order now for 99p/99c on Kindle!
+The first in the series, Mystery on Hidden Lane, publishes on 30th January 2020, and is available to pre-order for 99p/99c on Kindle!
 (The paperback addition will appear on the same page in late January.)
+The second, Mystery at Apple Tree Cottage, comes out on 12th March and is also available to order now.

 Meet Eve Mallow: an American far from home, a professional busybody… and an amateur detective?